-- Students who miss eight consecutive days or more of class for any reason may be dismissed or exited from the program. - Students who do not improve attendance or who have chronic attendance or tardiness problems may be exited or dismissed from the program. - Re-enrollment is not guaranteed if a student has been exited. - Students who are excited may be waitlisted and re-enrolled if seats are available.
+- Students who miss eight consecutive days or more of class for any reason may be dismissed or exited from the program. - Students who do not improve attendance or who have chronic attendance or tardiness problems may be exited or dismissed from the program. - Re-enrollment is not guaranteed if a student has been exited. - Students who are exited may be waitlisted and re-enrolled if seats are available.
 All re-enrolled students must contact Registration BEFORE returning to class.
+Students who were exited because of chronic absence must sign an attendance agreement before they are re-enrolled.

-16. Attendance - Virtual Classes
+15. Attendance - Online/Hybrid Classes